code4it-dev/c4it-hugo/content/article/2023/099-azure-app-configuration-refresh-config/index.md

 Since this one is a kind of improvement of [the previous article](https://www.code4it.dev/blog/azure-app-configuration-dotnet-api/), you should read it first.

 Let me summarize here the code showcased in the previous article.
-We have a .NET API application whose only purpose is to return the configurations stored in an object, whose shape is this one:
+We have an ASP.NET Core API application whose only purpose is to return the configurations stored in an object, whose shape is this one:

 ```json
 {